Why is self-awareness a vital skill to master?

 If you end up in Italy, for example, you wonder how much time people waste on long, extravagant meals – a 3-hour dinner, are you kidding!

 Micro-travel is a simple idea that we can still do travel but on a local scale.
-For example, if you live in a big city or urban area, you’re probably familiar with your neighborhood, downtown, and maybe a few other places.
+For example, if you live in a big city or urban area, you’re probably familiar with your neighborhood, downtown.
+And maybe a few other places.
 But there are probably whole neighborhoods where you haven’t spent some time.
-This is an opportunity for micro-travel.
+It is an opportunity for micro-travel.

-If we can expand our idea of what travel means to include local or nearby places that are still unknown, we can reap many of the benefits of travel – including a boost to our self-awareness – in a fraction of the time or money.
+Suppose we can expand our idea of what travel means to include local or nearby places that are still unknown.
+We can reap many of the benefits of travel, including boosting our self-awareness – in a fraction of the time or money.

 Learn a new skill

-Just as travel makes us more aware, throwing us into new situations, learning something new increases self-awareness, forcing us to think and act in new ways.
+Just as travel makes us more aware, throwing us into new situations, learning something further increases self-awareness.
+Forcing us to think and act in new ways.

-As adults, we get all our ways in mind; I think largely because we end up doing the same things repeatedly.
-And while it brings some comfort, it also encourages thought and the narrowness of thought: when the only things we do are things we’re already good at, it’s easy to indulge in the false security feelings we know about how things work.
+As adults, we get all our ways in mind, mainly because we often do the same things.
+And while it brings some comfort, it also encourages believed to and the narrowness of thought.
+When the only things we do are things we’re already good at, it’s easy to indulge in the false security feelings we know about how things work.